COV CATNAP Help

 - Names allows you to select from an alphabetical list.
 You can click the column headings to sort by binding type or number of viruses tested.
 Antibody mixtures and polyclonal antibodies are listed in separate sections at the bottom.

-- Attributes allows you to select antibodes based on their type, binding type, species, immunogen, etc.
+- Attributes allows you to select antibodes based on their characteristics, as defined below in Antibody details.

 - Your list allows you to paste or upload your own list of favorite antibodies.
 The names of the antibodies must match exactly the names used in CATNAP.